DebbieCoates/BookNook2025/README.md

 ## Future Features

 I plan to implement the following in future iterations:
-- The ability to Update book information.
 - The ability to reccomend a book to other users.
+- The ability to add a user profile picture
+- Have a top 10 book page with the top 10 books listed by user reviews/ratings

 ## Technologies & Languages Used